oscaribv/oscaribv.github.io-src/content/pages/about.md

   The planet orbits its star each 10 days.
 We calculated that the planet will be engulfed by its host star in 3 Gyr.
   The discovery is reported in [**Barragán** et al., 2016, AJ, 152, 193](http://iopscience.iop.org/article/10.3847/0004-6256/152/6/193/meta)

-** I am coauthor of another thirty peer-review papers.
+** I am coauthor of another tens of peer-review papers with more exciting exoplanet related discoveries.
 You can find my whole list of my publications [here](https://goo.gl/YAi4NV) **.

 ## EDUCATION